jspores237/JsTennisShop/README.md

 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.
 //Lines 25-29 InhousePartController.java and OutsourcedPartController.java: Additional error messages added if inventory is out of min-max zone.
 //Lines 33-46 EnufPartsValidator.java: for loop to iterate through and return the set of parts associated with a product.
 The inventory collection is checked to see if inventory decrementing by one would cause it to fall below the minimum.
 Default constraint violation message disabled (updated with more specific warning message about adding another product).
+//Product.java and Part.java: Modified inventory setter methods to ensure inv value is between the minInv and maxInv values (also that the values are not set to 0, which they kept being changed to in my last submission).

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
 //Lines 104-137 PartTest.java: added getters and setters for minInv and maxInv.